FP&A Salary Guide Based on Experience

-Are you considering a career or a career move into Financial Planning & Analysis (FP&A)?
-If so, you’ve picked an excellent career path with many opportunities to practice what you learned in post-secondary education, learn new ways to provide value to a company and plenty of opportunities for advancement.
+Are you considering the FP&A career path?
+If so, you’ve picked wisely.
+The industry has many opportunities to practice what you learned in post-secondary education and learn new ways to provide value to a company.
+And there are plenty of opportunities for advancement.

 FP&A Overview